6469 Armstrong: Naming

 This minor planet was named after American astronaut Neil Armstrong, on the occasion of the 30th anniversary of the Apollo 11 mission.

 On 20 July 1969, Armstrong was one of the first two humans to land on the Moon, and the first person to walk on it, shortly followed by Buzz Aldrin, after whom the asteroid 6470 Aldrin is named.
-The minor planet 6471 Collins is named after the third crew member of the Apollo 11 mission.
+The minor planet 6471 Collins is named after Michael Collins, the third crew member of the Apollo 11 mission.
 In 1966, Armstrong also conducted the first docking in space together with David Scott aboard Gemini 8.
 The asteroid's name was suggested by Czech astronomers Jana Tichá, Miloš Tichý and Zdeněk Moravec, who observed it during its 1995-opposition, shortly before being numbered.
 The approved naming citation was published by the Minor Planet Center on 4 May 1999 (M.P.C.
 34623).

 The lunar crater Armstrong is also named in his honor.